 Can taking olanzapine during pregnancy cause birth defects in my baby?

-Not likely.
 Studies have looked at almost 2500 babies born to women who took olanzapine during early pregnancy or throughout the pregnancy.
-These studies suggest that using olanzapine during pregnancy is unlikely to increase the chance of birth defects above the background population risk.
+These studies suggest that using olanzapine during pregnancy is unlikely to increase the chance of birth defects above the background population risk. *

 Will taking olanzapine during pregnancy affect my baby’s behavior or cause learning problems?